whatsmynameagain/bulkencoder/README.md

-## CAUTION: The converted/re-encoded files are placed in the same directory where the original was and **the originals are automatically deleted**.
+## CAUTION: The converted/re-encoded files are placed in the same directory where the originals were and **the originals are automatically deleted**.
 This means that some files *could* be lost if something goes wrong.
 Use at your own risk.

 ## What is this?